The Stoic Investor

 4 Reasons Dividend Investing Is So Appealing

 This article originally appeared on Seeking Alpha and you can find it here.
 Leave a comment below or check out the conversation that followed at Seeking Alpha.
 Some very good advice was shared as well as other investors experiences with dividend investing.
-Read the rest of this entry »
+Continue reading

 The Stoic Investor: From Humble Beginnings